Need to Talk?

 Discussing your Therapy

 Our work together is confidential.
 We ensure that all information is kept safe and protected.
 We ask that you do the same.
-It would not appropriate to post/share onto social networks/forums any written correspondence between us from our work together.
+It would not be appropriate to post/share on social networks/forums any written correspondence between us from our work together.

 Dual Relationship